Birth alert

 Birth alerts (or hospital alerts) was a practice in Canada, in which a social or health care worker notifies the staff of a hospital if they have concerns for the safety of an expected child based on their parents' history.
 This can include past instances of poverty, domestic violence, drug usage, and history with child welfare.
+A birth alert could also be issued if the mother had undergone frequent moves, or had been in the foster care system herself as a child.
 Birth alerts are typically issued without the parents' consent, and often result in apprehension and placement of the child into foster care after birth.

 Birth alerts have been considered a controversial practice, as they have been disproportionately used for Indigenous children.
 The Indigenous rights group Idle No More considers birth alerts to be one of the major "hardships" faced by Canada's Indigenous community.
 In June 2019, the Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG) recommended the abolishment of "the practice of targeting and apprehending infants (hospital alerts or birth alerts) from Indigenous mothers right after they give birth", as they were "racist and discriminatory and are a gross violation of the rights of the child, the mother, and the community."

+Indigenous children have been targeted by social services and the foster care system being labeled as "high risk" for having been in the foster care system.
+The removal of Indigenous children has further contributed to cultural genocide and generational trauma experienced by Indigenous peoples in Canada.
+Many Indigenous women subjected to a Birth Alert describe feeling surveilled by social services, or inappropriately harassed by the institution throughout their pregnancy, causing distress, fear, and feelings of anxiety.

 Following the release of the report, the practice of birth alerts was discontinued in multiple provinces in the years that followed.
 The last province to abolish this practice was Quebec in 2023.
+However, the abuse of Indigenous women in Canada's healthcare system, and furthermore the apprehension of Indigenous children immediately after birth has continued in an unofficial capacity across multiple provinces.

 Usage

 Alberta

 Alberta ended birth alerts in 2019.
+Mothers who are uncertain whether they were subjected to a birth alert or the information that led to that decision can make a freedom of information request.